frameshiftgenomics/mosaic-cli-releases/README.md

 In addition to local files, Mosaic CLI works with files stored on S3.
 If the S3 bucket is public and does not require credentials to access, you can format the URLs as http://s3.amazonaws.com/\<bucket-name>/\<file-name> and then use the CLI as if you were working with local files.
-If the bucket is private, you must set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables in order for Mosaic CLI to access the files.
+If the bucket is private, you must set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY variables in the environment or config file in order for Mosaic CLI to access the files.
 In order for Mosaic to be able to access the files, you must include the -i flag when running `mosaic post`.
 This will attach the S3 credentials in the request that gets sent to Mosaic.

 Example: